House of Cards (American TV series): Final season and firing of Spacey

 On December 24, 2018, Spacey posted an unofficial short film titled Let Me Be Frank to his YouTube channel, in which, in-character as Francis "Frank" Underwood, he denied the allegations and stated that his character was not in fact dead.
-The video has been described in the media as "bizarre", "extraordinarily odd", "unsettling", and "alarming"; several actors — including Patricia Arquette, Ellen Barkin, and Rob Lowe — have criticized and ridiculed it on Twitter.
+The video has been described in the media as "bizarre", "extraordinarily odd", "unsettling", and "alarming"; several actors—including Patricia Arquette, Ellen Barkin, and Rob Lowe—have criticized and ridiculed it on Twitter.
 As of September 2020, the video has over 12 million views, with 277,000 likes and 74,000 dislikes.
 Spacey posted a follow-up short film to Let Me Be Frank, titled KTWK (Kill Them with Kindness), to his YouTube channel on December 24, 2019.
+On Christmas Eve 2020, Spacey uploaded a third video, 1-800 XMAS, where he briefly addresses the audience as Frank before breaking character to address mental health issues coming from the COVID-19 pandemic, ending with a caption listing the National Suicide Prevention Hotline.
+After a three-year hiatus, Spacey released a fourth video, Being Frank with Tucker on Christmas Eve 2023 featuring conservative political commentator Tucker Carlson, presented as an episode of The Tucker Carlson Interview, where he addressed his exit from Netflix, media coverage, and the 2024 United States presidential election, as well as teasing a run for the presidency and breaking the fourth wall to privately address the audience as in the series.

+On November 22, 2021, it was later reported that MRC sued Spacey for breaching his contract after losing millions from the reshooting the show's final season and was ordered to pay 31 million dollars in retribution.
+His lawyers later attempted to toss out the charge on January 25, 2022, by denying their accusations, but lost the court battle later that August after failing to convince the judge.